 Ask yourself: Do you really need a carpet cleaner and how often will you use it?

 Step 2 – How often will you use your carpet cleaner?

 This is another important point to consider.
 Do you intend to use your cleaner to “deep clean” your carpets in the Spring and Autumn or do you require a unit that you can quickly use to tackle spills, “accidents” or to remove pet odours?
-The weight of each carpet cleaner model varies considerably (ones with heaters often weigh more than 10kg) so you need to bear this in mind if you will be using your carpet cleaner on a more frequent basis.
+The weight of each model varies considerably (quality carpet cleaners with heaters often weigh more than 10kg) so you need to bear this in mind if you will be using your carpet cleaner on a more frequent basis.

 Ask yourself: How often will you use your carpet cleaner and is weight important?

 Step 3 – What features are worth paying for?